-Following below is a 3D representation of the company's current view of the Mirador mine site when it is completed for the planned Stage 1 or 30,000 tonnes per day capacity.
-For Stage 2 or 60,000 tonnes per day capacity, additional tailings management facilities and access would be required.
+Following below is a 3D representation of the company's current view of the Mirador mine site when it is completed for the planned Stage 1 or 30,000 tpd capacity.
+For Stage 2 or 60,000 tpd capacity, additional access, milling and tailings management facilities and Mirador Norte minesite infrastructure would be required.